-In my discourse on the context of the power of Mahayogesvara Sri Krishna being necessarily associated with the performances of the ambidextrous Arjuna, it became necessary for us to delve into the nature of the involvement of yoga in the life of people and everything else.
-We could notice a peculiar self-exceeding impulse predominant in everything that is taking place in this world—a tendency of anyone and anything to overcome oneself, to grow and move onward or forward, to become more mature than what oneself is in the present moment.
+In my discourse on the context of the power of Mahayogesvara Sri Krishna being necessarily associated with the performances of the ambidextrous Arjuna, it becomes necessary for us to delve into the nature of the involvement of yoga in the life of people and in everything else.
+A peculiar self-exceeding impulse predominant in everything is taking place in this world—a tendency of anyone and anything to overcome oneself, to grow and move onward or forward, to become more mature than what one is in the present moment.

-We, as human individuals, grow from childhood to maturity to adulthood.
-This is a process which is observable empirically with our own eyes, but we cannot visualise why this growth has to be there at all.
+We, as human individuals, grow from childhood to adulthood.
+This is a process which is observable with our own eyes, but we cannot visualise why this growth has to be there at all.
 Why should there be a change of one thing into another?
 Where is the necessity to work, accepting that work is imperative in life?
-Here is the invisible operator standing behind the active performer, Arjuna, the one doing everything and yet appearing to be doing nothing, while the other appearing to be doing everything yet actually doing nothing.
-This is the difference between Arjuna and Krishna.
-In one case, there is all action, but no one can notice it.
-In another case, there is no action really, but it appears to be all action concentrated on that particular individual.
+Here is the invisible operator Krishna standing behind the active performer, Arjuna.
+One is doing everything and yet appearing to be doing nothing, while the other is appearing to be doing everything and yet actually doing nothing.
+The difference between Krishna and Arjuna is that in one case there is all action, but no one can notice it, and in the other case there is no action really, but it appears to be all action concentrated in that particular individual.

-Certain requirements in this world of activity need this combination of the normal and the supernormal—the noumenal and the phenomenal, as they are usually known to people.
+Certain requirements in this world of activity need this combination of the normal and the supernormal—the noumenal and the phenomenal, as they are usually known.
 It is not possible for the isolated individual to lift even a finger without the cooperation that it has to receive from the Universal, which it cannot see with its eyes.
-In daily life we have an interesting observation in our own selves: the intake of a daily meal, in which we are engaged every day.
+In daily life, we have an interesting observation in our own selves: the intake of a meal.
 It is true that we do this act of eating.
 We take hold of the item of our diet and place it in our mouth.
 This much is our action.
 But eating is not merely the placing of a morsel in the mouth.
-Certain super-individual powers have to act at the same time, which are beyond the control and knowledge of the simple individual.
+Certain super-individual powers have to act at the same time, which are beyond the control and knowledge of the individual.
 The digestive process is not under the control of the person who eats food.
 It is an impulsion that is not merely physiologically oriented or capable of explanation only anatomically.
 There is a universal operation even in this simple digestive process.
 Ahaṁ vaiśvānaro bhūtvā prāṇimāṁ deham aśritaḥ, prāṇāpāna-samāyuktaḥ pacāmy annaṁ catur-vidham (Gita 15.14).
 The digestion is the work of God Himself.
-The respiratory process, the circulatory action—everything that we can think of as our operative structure—is not the effect of an individual motivation.
-It is an automatic performance by a non-individual and therefore invisible supernormal nature.
+The respiratory process, the circulatory action, and everything that we can think of as our operative structure, is not the effect of an individual motivation.
+It is an automatic performance of a non-individual, and therefore, invisible, supernormal nature.

-Arjuna won the war.
-The Pandavas won victory.
-We say this even today.
-No one says that Sri Krishna won the Mahabharata battle.
-There is not one person who will say that, because it is well known that Sri Krishna was not a combatant and, therefore, we cannot say it was Sri Krishna who won the war.
-We never say that, though we will hesitate not to accept it.
+We say that Arjuna and the Pandavas won the war.
+It is well known that Sri Krishna was not a combatant and, therefore, we cannot say it was Sri Krishna who won the war.
+Though we never say that, we hesitate not to accept it.
 The Pandavas won victory; the Kauravas were defeated.
 Where comes Sri Krishna here?
 He had no role to play.
 But he had the entire role to play, and there was nobody else who did anything.

-We are human beings.
-We are also students and practitioners of yoga.
-What distinguishes us from ordinary performance of action, usual performers of duty in the world?
-How are we distinguishable as students of yoga?
-The distinction is in our capacity to induct into our daily duties—consciously, not unwillingly and reluctantly—this vital universal element in us which is perpetually goading us on into a forward movement.
+We are human beings, and are also students and practitioners of yoga.
+What distinguishes us as students of yoga from ordinary performers of duty in the world?
+The distinction is in our capacity to consciously and willingly induct into our daily duties this vital universal element in us which is perpetually goading us forward.
 “I shall do this work tomorrow,” is a statement of a single person.
-This ‘tomorrow’ will not be there at all unless there is a timeless operation taking place in the otherwise so-called work of time, which is the action of tomorrow, because time is a process consisting of bits of a kind of succession, and many bits put together cannot make a continuity.
-The pieces of time process can assume a living value only when there is a timeless element operating behind time process.
+This ‘tomorrow’ will not be there at all unless there is a timeless operation taking place in the otherwise so-called work of time, which is the action of tomorrow, because time is a process consisting of a kind of succession of bits, and many bits put together cannot make a continuity.
+The pieces of the time process can assume a living value only when there is a timeless element operating behind the time process.

 We are sure that tomorrow we shall be alive.
 This surety is actually an unfounded hope, because logically we cannot explain how it could be possible for us to be sure that we shall be alive tomorrow.
 Contrary to logic, opposed to all mathematical calculation and impossible to explain, we affirm that tomorrow we shall be alive, and the work that is pending today, we shall be able to complete tomorrow.
 Where is the assurance?
 From where has this assurance come?
 It defies all known logic because there is no guarantee given anywhere that tomorrow shall be there.
 A non-temporal element in us assures us that we shall be there tomorrow also.
 That which is involved in time, which is this physically-oriented personality of ours, cannot account for this hope we entertain that tomorrow we shall be there.

 We live in two worlds at the same time—the temporal and the eternal.
 We are mortal and immortal at the same time.
 We are bound by time, and yet we are free as eternals.
-The eternity aspect in us is the character of the yoga that we are expected to perform, and we are yogis in proportion to our ability to introduce the timeless factor in us; and the extent to which we will be able to imbibe the eternal principles in us, to that extent we will be yogis.
-If this element is absent in us, if we are only workers, performers, doers, busy people, industrialists, businessmen, important people indeed in this world, we would not be yogis, because yoga is not activity.
+The eternity aspect in us is the character of the yoga that we are expected to perform, and we are yogis in proportion to our ability to introduce the timeless factor in us.
+To the extent to which we are able to imbibe the eternal principles in us, to that extent we are yogis.
+If this element is absent in us, if we are only workers, performers of action, we would not be yogis, because yoga is not activity.
 Every activity has an element of yoga behind it and, in the end, no one can be totally barred from entry into yoga.
-Every living being is an incipient yogin—incipient in the sense that the living being is not aware of the fact that an eternal argument is supporting this otherwise-mortal frame and keeps it continuing for a period of time until its demands are fulfilled.
+Every living being is an incipient yogin—incipient in the sense that the living being is not aware of the fact that an eternal existence is supporting this otherwise-mortal frame and keeps it continuing for a period of time until its demands are fulfilled.

 Every action can be converted into yoga.
-Battlefield action was also yoga.
-The worst of things is war, and that became the occasion for the delivery of the greatest of gospels, the message of eternity on the deathbed of a person.
-It is the intention of the Gita gospel to tag on the lowest impulses for ordinary action in life to the highest cause of the immortal in man.
+Action in the battlefield is also yoga.
+The worst of things is war, and that became the occasion for the delivery of the greatest of gospels, the message of eternity.
+It is the intention of the Gita gospel to tag on the lowest impulses of ordinary action in life to the highest cause of the immortal in man.
 The weaknesses of the human flesh, including the frail emotions of a pusillanimous, ordinary person, characterised Arjuna’s personality.
-But such a weakling that Arjuna could be was made to stand up as a stalwart example before all men of righteousness and wisdom because of this injection of the eternal values that Sri Krishna imparted to Arjuna’s psychophysical, mortal frame.
+But such a weakling that Arjuna could be was made to stand up before all men as a stalwart example of righteousness and wisdom because of this injection of the eternal values that Sri Krishna imparted to Arjuna’s psychophysical, mortal frame.

 Inasmuch as everything is in a state of yoga, the whole Earth is meditating, as it were, says the Upanishad.
 The stability of the Earth, the methodology of the seasons occurring in proper time, the great system behind sunrise and sunset, the astronomically perfect movement of the stellar organisations, the meaning that we see in life which is otherwise meaningless, is the yoga thereof.
 The world is in a state of yoga, is what the Chhandogya Upanishad says.
 The five elements are contemplating, and are absorbed in themselves.
 Absorption in one’s own self is yoga.
 The earth and the other elements are absorbed in the performance of their own duties.